jarun/lsstack64/README.md

 # lsstack64
 lsstack for x86_64 architecture.
-A fork of the pstack utility for Solaris which works only for x86 arch.
+A fork of the pstack utility for Solaris which works only on x86 arch.
 Originally it's not even compilable on x86_64.
 The current project is an attempt to make it work on x86_64 Linux.

 # License